segura08m/InnerNode/README.md

 ### 4. Expected Output

-The script will start logging its activities to the console.
-When it detects an event on the source chain, you should see output similar to this:
+When the listener detects an event on the source chain, your console output should look similar to this:

 ```
 2023-10-27 14:30:00 - [INFO] - (InnerNodeConfig) - Configuration validated successfully.